Fee frustration and switching signals

 - Sellers looking for one feature complaint rather than a broader business decision.

-Most creators do not leave Gumroad because one feature suddenly disappears.
-The tipping point is usually cumulative.
+Many creators do not consider leaving Gumroad because one feature suddenly disappears.
+For some sellers, the tipping point is cumulative.
 Fee drag becomes more visible as direct-sale volume rises.
 Payout control starts to matter more once the revenue is no longer casual side income.
-Platform dependency feels heavier once the storefront becomes a real operating system for the business.
+Platform dependency can also feel heavier once the storefront becomes a real operating system for the business.

 That shift usually happens when the creator moves from the convenience phase to the operating-business phase.
 Early on, familiarity and fast setup can be worth a lot.
 Later, clearer economics and lower dependency start to matter more.
 The right comparison is not launch convenience in isolation.
 It is what the business now needs from the payment layer, delivery layer, and support workflow.

-This is why creators often leave for several reasons at once.
+This helps explain why some creators consider leaving for several reasons at once.
 Higher fees may be the visible trigger.
-Payout dependence, account risk, and wanting a more replaceable storefront are often the structural reasons underneath it.
+Payout dependence, platform dependency, and wanting a more replaceable storefront are often part of the evaluation underneath it.

 Refunds and disputes matter because they reveal whether the same platform controls storefront access, payout timing, and the payment record.
 On Gumroad, the platform receives funds first and manages the merchant-of-record workflow.
 In Stripe-direct setups, sellers see those events in their own Stripe account and manage them there.
 That does not make migration mandatory, but it often makes the tradeoff harder to ignore once the business is mature enough to care about operational control.